Vawkavysk Ghetto: Creation of second ghetto

-On 31 October 1942, the population of the Vaŭkavysk Ghetto was ordered to hand over all excess clothing and footwear.
+On 31 October 1942, the population of the Vawkavysk Ghetto was ordered to hand over all excess clothing and footwear.
 The next day, it was announced that the ghetto's population would be evacuated, and the day after, an order by the Gestapo was published, stating, "All Jews of Vaŭkavysk – rich and poor, young and old, healthy and sick – must take with them a supply of food for two days and gather near their homes.
 All homes must be closed and keys given to the Gestapo.
 Anyone who disobeys will be shot on the spot."
 A handful did not flee, instead remaining in their homes.
 After another effort by Fogs to bring more people to line, those found by the Germans were executed.
-The surviving population left the ghetto and proceeded in a column towards the opposite end of Vaŭkavysk.
+The surviving population left the ghetto and proceeded in a column towards the opposite end of Vawkavysk.
 The population of surrounding settlements was also relocated to the second ghetto, including Ruzhany, Zelva, Masty, and Mstibovo.
 The population was forced to live in a bunker complex.